MicrosoftDocs/sql-docs/docs/connect/homepage-sql-connection-programming.md

 #### Azure SQL Database

-In any given language, the code that connects to SQL Server is almost identical to the code for connecting to Azure SQL Database in the Microsoft cloud.
+In any given language, the code that connects to SQL Server is almost identical to the code for connecting to Azure SQL Database.

 For details about the connection strings for connecting to Azure SQL Database, see: